MartinNgwako45/HR-Analytics/README.md

 ### Data Source

-HR Data: The primary datasset that was used in this project is the "HR Data.xlxs" file, contining detailed information about each employee in the company
+HR Data: The primary datasset that was used in this project is the "HR Data.pbix" file, contining detailed information about each employee in the company

 ### Tools
 - Power BI - Creating Report